RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 Also, each feature/ASV is linked to an NCBI blast submission!

+Note here that the ASV sequences are in a random order (not from most to least abundant).

-For each of the top five ASV sequences (listed from highest to lowest frequency):
+For each of the five most abundant ASV sequences (can be found in Feature Detail tab of DADA2_out/V6V8-table-dada2.qzv):

 - Click on the sequence; then click ‘View Report’ on the NCBI blast page.